frederic-perez/AmE-dictionary/data/idioms.md

 __come to a stop__ To stop, cease, or conclude. _Every driver came to a stop as the police car, with its flashing lights and siren, sped by._ _Our research came to a stop after a sudden reduction in funding._
 __come to fruition__ To successfully be brought into existence or to completion.
 __come to terms__ :four::hammer:
+__come to think of it__ _Come to think of it, I haven’t seen too many bullshitters since the war started._
 __come together__ :two::hammer:
 __coming-of-age__ Describing something, such as a book or film, that focuses on a character’s maturation to adulthood. _Her coming-of-age novel focuses on a child born into poverty who goes on to be a Harvard graduate._
 __concrete jungle__ An overcrowded, unsafe and/or crime-ridden urban environment or city, characterized by the congestion of large buildings and roads.